ACH2024/ACH/README.md

 ## Results

-Our model achieves the following performance on Predator-Prey:
+Our model achieves the following performance:

 Results on a Predator-Prey task where our methods are compared with SOTA comm-MARL approaches.